|

 www.ivensbronsteinvet.com

-We hope our community weathers this outbreak without major incident.
-For now, it is important that we minimize transmission to reduce the chance of infecting our area healthcare workers and our most vulnerable citizens.
+We hope our community continues to work together to promote the public health and prevent new outbreaks.
+For now, it is important that we continue minimize transmission to reduce the emergence of new viral variants and to protect the most vulnerable members of our population who are unable to receive protection from the vaccines.
 Sincerely, Ivens-Bronstein Veterinary Hospital & Staff

 Please CLICK HERE to access our TeleMedicine services! |